mohammed-afif/Stack-Overflow-Survey-Dashboard/README.md

 Methodology:

 1- Collect and Explore Data: Gathered data through web scraping, APIs, and databases.

 2- Data Cleaning and Wrangling: Ensured data quality by cleaning and organizing it for analysis.

-3- Exploratory Data Analysis:
+3- Exploratory Data Analysis: Analyzed data distribution, Handled outliers and Examined correlations.
-4- Analyzed data distribution.
-5- Handled outliers.
-6- Examined correlations.

 ----------------------------------------------------------------------------------------------------